garten-cam/pqEDMDm/README.md

 In the *samples* directory there is a script that runs the code with the three different parametrisations of the duffing equation.

-It uses the helper class *Orbits*, for the numerical integration of the system, and generating the structures that feed the *pqEDMD* class.